 Once they’ve decided to choose your product or service over your competitors, they become consumers.
 And if you’re ticking all the boxes in blowing them away in each phase (awareness, consideration and decision phases), your consumers are most likely to become brand ambassadors.

 When considering the customer journey, marketing departments consider many digital marketing elements.
-Digital marketing planning will include elements of email marketing, social media, mobile marketing, content marketing and search engine optimization (SEO).
+Digital marketing planning will include elements of email marketing, social media, mobile marketing, Inbound Marketing, content marketing and search engine optimization (SEO).

 3. Credibility and Trust